wgreunke/wgreunke.github.io/README.md

 ### Additional Projects
 + [GreekGraph](https://www.greekgraph.com)- An option trading strategey visualization tool.
-+ [Pizza and Beer](https://fleet18.streamlit.app/) Problem - After windsurf racing every tuesday night in Foster City, the whole group goes out for pizza and beer.
++ [Pizza and Beer](https://fleet18.streamlit.app/) Problem - After windsurf racing every Tuesday night in Foster City, the whole group goes out for pizza and beer.
 Splitting the bill is hard because not everyone drinks beer.
 I create and app that calculates how much each person owes at the end of the night.

 ## My Pages